Lucky Boys Confusion: Side projects

 In April 2009, American Taxi was signed to Virgin Records and changed its name to AM Taxi to differentiate from bluegrass group Great American Taxi.

 In June 2009, Pandav recorded vocals for local Chicago rappers Saurus and Bones on the song "What's It Gonna Take?" from their debut album Mind Like Mine.

 In the summer of 2010, Pandav formed a band, The Super Happy Fun Club, with Pat Gilroy, Jeremy Galanes, and Chris Mason of Close Enough, Onelife, and The Waiting Game, Brad Chagdes of 15 Minutes Late and Logan Square, and Phil Kosch of Treaty of Paris.
 Their first EP, Go Fun Yourself, was released June 2011.

 Closing Arguments

 In December 2008 at Songs from a Scene, Lucky Boys Confusion announced that they would be releasing a new album in 2009.
 The new album, Closing Arguments, contains old demos and rare songs as well as a new song, "This Town Ain't Big Enough for Both of Us".
 It was released without advance promotion to digital retailers.
 Closing Arguments was released physically on June 23, 2009.

 End of Songs from a Scene

 On December 26, 2009, Pandav announced that the Songs from a Scene would end with the 2010 performances.

 Death of Joe Sell

 Sell was found dead in Chicago on May 15, 2012, at 33.
+He had been in the hospital with pancreas problems prior to his death.
+It was later revealed that drug paraphernalia was found near his body and the cause of death was believed to be a drug overdose.